 The problem with relying purely on your salary to fund education is that the cost of education grows at a higher rate than the average salary.
 This means that over time, you’ll need more and more of your salary to pay for your children’s education.
 Even if you missed the opportunity of starting to save early, you can still greatly reduce the impact that fees will have on your budget in the future by starting now.

 There are different ways to save for education – for example through education policies, endowments, tax-free investments or unit trusts.
 The best solution for you will depend on your unique circumstances.
-You can read more about saving for education in our five-part email series.

 Financial resilience is a continuous journey